 Procurement Table: The table contained in this operating procedure that sets forth minimum requirements for procuring Goods or Services.
 A Procurement generally falls into the Goods category when the majority of the cost of the Procurement consists of the cost of the Goods.
-A Procurement typically falls into the Services category when the majority of the cost of the Procurement consists of the cost of the Services.
+A Procurement typically falls into the Services category when the majority of the cost of the Procurement consists of the cost of the Procurement consists of the cost of the Services.
 OLA shall resolve any uncertainty.